seangirard/supper/_posts/2014-01-05-red-beans-kielbasa.md

 Serve this over [Coconut Tumeric Rice]({{ site.baseurl }}{% post_url 2014-01-06-coconut-tumeric-rice %}), and you have something real tasty.

-* 1/2 lb turkey kielbasa, andouille, or other sausage
+* 1/2 lb turkey kielbasa, andouille, or other sausage (one loop of kielbasa, 3-4 in reserved for breakfast)
-* 3/4 c diced onions
+* 1 small onion , diced
 * 2 t vegetable oil
-* 1/4 t red pepper flakes or 1/2 small fresh chile, minced
+* 1/2 t red pepper flakes or 1 small fresh chile, minced
+* 1/2 t dried thyme
+* 1/2 t allspice
 * salt
-* 1/4 t dried thyme
-* 1/4 t allspice
-* 1 14.5 ounce can of diced tomatoes
+* 2 14.5 (or 1 28 oz) ounce can of diced tomatoes
+* 1lb dry red kidney beans, about 2 cups (or 3-4 cans)
-* 1 15 oz can of red kidney beans, drained Chopped scallions and/or cilantro
+* Chopped scallions and/or cilantro

 While the rice is cooking, in a saucepan on medium heat, sauté the onions in the vegetable oil for 3 or 4 minutes (add sausage if pre cooked or cook prior)